eToro vs ThinkMarkets, 2026 Update

 ThinkMarkets and eToro Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

-We rate overall the user-friendliness of both apps as Better than the average.
+Overall, we rate the user-friendliness of the apps as better than average.

 It is crucial that trading apps have user-friendly capabilities, especially for those who use it with their smartphones.